hsldymq/generator-go/README.md

 The feature itself is simplistic designed, it does not provide many convenient functions for common use cases, such as sequence generation, data transformation, filtering, etc...

-So this package do the job, it provides many functions for common scenarios under this feature.
+So this package do the job.

-To use this package, you should enable rangefunc experiment feature.
+To use this package, you must enable rangefunc feature.

 # Requirements
 * golang version >= 1.22.0